SMARTeacher/aws-rotate-iam-keys/README.md

 # aws-rotate-iam-keys
-Rotate your IAM Keys to be in compliance with security best practices.
-AWS talks about rotating your keys every 30, 45, or 90 days.
-But who has the time to make their own script and remember to do that?
-I did.
-And security is easier when its less than 3 lines that you need to copy + paste to be secure.
-Now it's easy to rotate your IAM credentials nightly and wake up with more security than the day before.
+Rotate your IAM Keys to be in compliance with security best practices with this script.

 ## Installation
 AWS Rotate IAM Keys is supported on MacOS